litestar-org/litestar/docs/usage/dependency-injection.rst

 .. attention::

     If :class:`Provide.use_cache <.di.Provide>` is ``True``, the return value of the function will be memoized the first time it is called and then will be used.
-There is no sophisticated comparison of kwargs, LRU implementation etc., so you should be careful when you choose to use this option.
+There is no sophisticated comparison of kwargs, LRU implementation, etc., so you should be careful when you choose to use this option.
 Note that dependencies will only be called once per request, even with ``Provide.use_cache`` set to ``False``.